Permission to Use Materials from the Mindful Self-Compassion (MSC™) Program

 - The mission of CMSC is to support the dissemination of MSC in diverse contexts and populations.
 An MSC “adaptation” is a structured program that is recognizable by someone familiar with MSC as primarily derived from MSC, which has been approved by CMSC.
 Developers of an adapted program are strongly encouraged to submit their program to CMSC for “approved” status.
 When an adaptation is approved by CMSC, it can be advertised as “an adaptation of the Mindful Self-Compassion program approved by the Center for Mindful Self-Compassion” and listed on the CMSC website.
 An approved adaptation can use “MSC” in the subtitle of the program.
 For example, “Making Friends with Yourself: MSC for Teens” would be an approved adaptation.

-- It is not necessary to obtain approval from CMSC to create a program using material from MSC™ for use in your own practice or program.
-Approval is required if the developers of the adaptation want their program to be considered an official adaptation of MSC and use “MSC” in the subtitle, or if they wish to publish or desiminate the program outside of their own professional practice or program.
-In such a case, permission is also needed from the publisher of the manuals by going to email@example.com
+- It is not necessary to obtain approval from CMSC to create a program using material from MSC™ and Mindful Self-Compassion™ for use in your own practice or program.
+Approval is required if the developers of the adaptation want their program to be considered an official adaptation of MSC and use “MSC” in the subtitle, or if they wish to publish or disseminate the program outside of their own professional practice or program.
+In such a case, permission is also needed from the publisher of the manuals by going to [email protected]

 - However, permission is required any time 8 or more practices are used, or adapted from, the MSC curriculum.
 Receiving permission from CMSC is a relatively easy process.